Code-Institute-Submissions/project3-8/README.md

 ## Heroku
-My app can be found at https://ci-project3-ciaranquinlan.herokuapp.com/ auto deploy from GIT is enabled
+My app can be found at https://ci-project3-ciaranquinlan.herokuapp.com/ auto deploy from GITHUB is enabled